 The FAA requires 20 hours of flight training (15 hours dual with an

 instructor and 5 hours solo) prior to taking what's called a check

 ride - your final exam.
 Each individual learns differently and at

-a different pace, however flying consistently (two or three times
+a different pace.
+Flying consistently (at least two or three times

-per week) and diligently studying your written material, should
+per week) and diligently studying the written material should keep